 Alternate "Live Casino Challenge"

-they can't beat a computer simulation because "a computer isn't a
+but they can't beat a computer simulation because "a computer

-knows why that claim is ridiculous, but in any event, I have a special
+probability knows why that claim is ridiculous, but in any event, I

-me (or my representative) present.
-You will bank and place
+representative) present.
+You will bank and place your

-"sessions" it doesn't matter: you keep track of your "sessions"
+played in "sessions" it doesn't matter: you keep track of your

-however you define them, they're irrelevant to me.
-You win
+"sessions" however you define them, they're irrelevant to

-by showing the required overall profit (defined below), no matter
+me.
+You win by showing the required overall profit (defined

 - The challenge is an even-money bet between you and me (not 10-1 odds).
 The amount wagered between you and me is any amount you choose, between $1000 to $30,000, with a minimum of $50 per hour of play (including time you spend at the table not betting while waiting for "streaks" or other conditions).
 Yes, you won't know the exact number of hours you'll be playing in the casino to finish your X number of rounds, so you should estimate well to make sure you meet the minimum challenge wager.
 Roulette, craps, and baccarat are typically played at around 40, 50, and 70 rounds per hour respectively, but if you're waiting for streaks or other conditions then your play will be slower.